 Download and install the Remo Mac Data Recovery software on your computer and follow the below mentioned steps.

-- Next, select Recover Lost Files option
+- Next, select the Recover Lost Files option

 - After the scanning process is completed, the list of retrieved files will be displayed